Flameingmoy/real_time_sentiment_analysis/README.md

 ### Key Features

 - **Real-time Processing**: Sub-10 second sentiment analysis pipeline
-- **Local AI Models**: Ollama Granite 3.3 (2b/8b) for privacy and performance
+- **Local AI Models**: Ollama `granite3.3:2b` for privacy and performance
 - **Scalable Architecture**: Microservices with horizontal scaling capabilities
-- **Multi-source Ingestion**: Support for TrueData, news APIs, Twitter, Reddit, and economic data
+- **Multi-source Ingestion**: Support for various data sources via webhooks
 - **Vector Similarity**: Redis-based content deduplication and similarity search
 - **Comprehensive Monitoring**: Grafana dashboards with real-time metrics and alerting

 ## 🏗️ Architecture

+The system is designed as a microservices architecture that processes financial data streams through a multi-stage pipeline.
+For a detailed explanation of the architecture, components, and data models, please see the [Design Document](./docs/design.md).

 ### High-Level Architecture